larpon/sdl/README.md

 ### Using SDL3 `SDL_App*` callbacks (and running *some* examples)

-To use SDL3's *main-loop control inversion* / callback setup You will need to `@[export]` 4 special functions and compile the code with `-d no_main -d sdl_callbacks`.
+To use SDL3's *main-loop control inversion* / callback setup via `SDL_MAIN_USE_CALLBACKS`.
+You will need to `@[export]` 4 specially named functions and compile the code with `-d sdl_callbacks`.

-As an example, the examples in `examples/ports/*` all require the build flags `-d no_main -d sdl_callbacks` to function as intended.
+The examples in `examples/ports/*` all require the build flags `-d sdl_callbacks` to function as intended without a main function.

+The examples *outside* the `ports` folder can be run normally.

+Whether or not you want to use the "no main" approach for your own apps is up to you.
+V supports both ways for building SDL3 applications.

-Read more about the reasons, main-less and callbacks in [`examples/ports/README.md`](examples/ports/README.md).
+Read more about the no main, callbacks and reasons in `examples/ports/README.md`(examples/ports/README.md).

 ### Notes on garbage collection and memory issues